 Have you ever had ‘that feeling’ after masturbating?
 You know the one.
 That sense of dread, or that feeling of guilty shame.
-Have you ever climaxed, looked at what you were watching and felt truly disgusted with your nasty gutter brain.
+Have you ever climaxed, looked at what you were watching and felt truly disgusted with your nasty gutter brain?

 Well, it turns out, those feelings come from a bunch of different places.
 It can be psychological, trauma-based, cultural, or generational.
 But somehow, so often, shame surrounds masturbation.

-The Shame is REAL
+The shame is real.

-Masturbation is for everyone
+Masturbation is for everyone.

-When I was in sixth grade Health Class learning about sex, the teacher talked about how boys masturbate.
+When I was in sixth-grade Health Class learning about sex, the teacher talked about how boys masturbate.
 They made no mention of women.
 This ingratiation of the idea that women are not independently sexual outside of men creates a taboo around women masturbating.

 By saying that women are only able to be sexually active when with a partner absolutely creates a stigma that creates a shame cycle.
 Following your body’s sexual impulses is not only natural, but healthy for the body’s natural chemical cycles.

-Shame In a relationship
+Shame in a relationship.

 Sometimes, shame can come from an actual partner in your life.
 There’s a stigma in some relationships that if a partner masturbates, then the other partner isn’t doing enough to satisfy the other.
-Sexual drives differ from individual to individual.
+Sexual drives differ from one individual to the other.
 And by saying that if the other person in your life is masturbating because you’re not giving them enough attention, it is creating a sexually dependent relationship.